aaronjameslang/survey-monkey-streams/README.md

 I wrote this to fix a problem I was facing, so it might need stretching to meet your needs.
 Notably, there is no `Writable` yet.

 Pull requests welcome, but please get in touch first.
-I don't want to waste you time :relaxed:
+I don't want to waste your time :relaxed: